How Cabinet Refinishing Works: 2K Polyurethane Process, 8 Steps, 5-Year Warranty

 Process Questions — Answered Straight

-Why does cabinet refinishing take two weeks instead of a day or two?
+Why does cabinet refinishing take longer than a quick repaint?

-Italian 2K polyurethane requires multiple coats with sanding between each one, and each coat needs proper cure time before the next is applied.
-Rushing the cure schedule compromises the final hardness — the thermoset cross-link that makes the finish resistant to chipping and heat.
-HEPA-vacuumed sanding at the prep stage is thorough, not fast.
-Sealed negative-pressure containment setup takes time to do correctly.
-The two-week timeline is what a done-right job takes.
+The schedule depends on kitchen size and scope.
+The coating goes on in multiple coats with sanding between each one, and each coat needs proper cure time before the next is applied.
+The coating is a two-component (2K) polyurethane system.
+HEPA-vacuumed sanding at the prep stage is thorough, not fast, and sealed negative-pressure containment setup takes time to do correctly.
+The timeline is what a done-right job takes.

 Can I use my kitchen while the refinishing is happening?

-Yes.
-You keep access to the kitchen throughout the project.
-During the middle phase — roughly days 3-10 — doors and drawers are off-site being sprayed, so your cabinets are open shelving.
-Appliances, sink, and counter stay fully accessible.
+During the middle phase, doors and drawers are off-site being sprayed, so your cabinets are open shelving.
 The sealed negative-pressure containment isolates the finishing work area.
-Most families continue cooking and eating normally through the entire project.
+Access, occupancy, appliance-use, and scheduling guidance depend on the project setup and are confirmed before work begins.

 What makes HEPA-vacuumed sanding different from regular sanding?